dobriak/dobriak-hugo/content/post/jenkins-marathonlb-dcos.md

 EOF
 dcos package install jenkins --options=jenkins.json --yes
 ```
-Jenkins' web UI should be accessible after couple of minutes.
-You can do that by clicking on the "Open in new window" icon right next to jenkins service listing in DC/OS web UI.
+Jenkins' web UI should be accessible after a couple of minutes.
+You can do that by clicking on the "Open in new window" icon right next to Jenkins service listing in DC/OS web UI.

 ### Override base Jenkins slave images
 The default Jenkins set up on DC/OS contains a "Cloud" Mesos configuration.
 As a result, Jenkins is working directly with the underlying Mesos kernel to manage a pool of build slaves that will execute the build steps we define in our jobs.